I always knew reading to my kids was important, but this has opened my eyes to how important and how much.

 Health & Education

 In delivering Better Beginnings, the State Library works with the Child and Adolescent Health Service, Child and Adolescent Community Health and the WA Country Health Service to deliver reading packs to parents at their baby’s 6-8 week child health visit.
-The Kindergarten Pre-Primary program is delivered in partnership with the Department of Education, the Association of Independent Schools and the Catholic Education Office of Western Australia.
+The Kindergarten program is delivered in partnership with the Department of Education, the Association of Independent Schools and the Catholic Education Office of Western Australia.